chiru-labs/ERC721A/docs/tips.md

 ## Batch Size

+During transfers, ERC721A scans through ownership storage slots until it finds an initialized slot.

-To prevent overly expensive transfer fees for tokens that are minted in large batches.
+To prevent expensive first-time transfer fees for tokens minted in large batches, either:

 - Restrict the max batch size for public mints to a reasonable number.